Kamesh-Kadimisetty/Automatic-Wifi-Connector/README.md

-# WiFi Connector - Hostel WiFi Automation
+# Automatic WiFi Connector - Hostel WiFi Automation

 Automate your hostel WiFi login process!
 This tool automatically detects when you need to authenticate with your hostel's captive portal and handles the login process for you.